NickDJM/accessible-menu/docs/api/disclosure-menu.md

 });
 ```

 The constructor will call [BaseMenu's constructor](./base-menu#constructor) with the provided options.
-It will also populate the optionalSupport property and initialize the menu if the initialize flag is set to true.
+It will also populate the optionalSupport property and initialize the menu if the initialize flag is set to `true`.

 ## Initialize